NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 in XML files, as done for DigitalGlobe/Maxar images (:numref:`rawdg`) and PeruSat-1.

+See :numref:`airbus_tiled` if the input Pleiades images arrive in multiple tiles.

 For a first test, you can download an example stereo pair from GeoEye's website at :cite:`geoeye:samples`.
 When we accessed the site, we downloaded a GeoEye-1 image of Hobart, Australia.
 As previously